 Once you've saved all the emails associated with the flow, create a new one by navigating back to the Flows tab.

 When you are building out the content for your new flow, find your previously saved templates.

-Once you've done this for all the emails, you're safe to delete your original flow if you don't mind losing the associated analytics.
+Once you've done this for all the emails, you're safe to delete your original flow and use the new version with an updated trigger.